loddwwj/data-acquisition-project-go/index.md

 ![](picture/metho pic4.png)

  <center>Figure9.
-Out of range in chart</center>
+Out of range in chart[1]</center>

 ![](picture/metho pic5.png)

  <center>Figure10.
-In the range in chart</center>
+In the range in chart[1]</center>

 The website tool contains inputs and outputs. **In our projects, the main two parts is temperature and relative humidity**.
 The other inputs, as **assumptions**, including **Air speed, metabolic rate, and clothing level, is related to ASHRAE Standard 55-2020 to get the range**.
-We use the formula to check with the humidity ratio that comes from relative humidity (which is closed to the chart in tool).
+We use the formula to check with the humidity ratio that comes from relative humidity (which is closed to the chart in tool).[1]

 We get sensor value for temperature 24C and relative humidity for 46% and it’s out of thermal comfort range.
 In Figure 2., it shows the humidifier should work until the relative humidity reach 50%, which means it’s on thermal comfort range.